Markets rebound after three days of fall on optimism in global equities

 Mumbai, October 17

-Equity benchmark indices bounced back in early trade on Tuesday after three days of fall amid recovery in global markets and buying in HDFC Bank post its quarterly earnings.
+Equity benchmark indices bounced back on Tuesday after three days of fall amid recovery in global markets and buying in HDFC Bank post its quarterly earnings.

-Among the Sensex firms, Power Grid, Bajaj Finance, Tata Steel, HDFC Bank, Tech Mahindra, Wipro, Bajaj Finserv and Titan were the major gainers.
+Among the Sensex firms, Power Grid, Kotak Mahindra Bank, Tech Mahindra, Bajaj Finserv, ITC, Bharti Airtel, Nestle, NTPC, Bajaj Finance, Reliance Industries, Infosys and HDFC Bank were the major gainers.

-In Asian markets, Seoul, Tokyo, Shanghai and Hong Kong were trading in the positive territory.
+In Asian markets, Seoul, Tokyo, Shanghai and Hong Kong ended in the positive territory.

-Global oil benchmark Brent crude declined 0.01 per cent to USD 89.64 a barrel.
+Global oil benchmark Brent crude climbed 0.48 per cent to USD 90.08 a barrel.

 Foreign Institutional Investors (FIIs) offloaded equities worth Rs 593.66 crore on Monday, according to exchange data.